-Global customized variables can be created for all SNS firewalls connected to the SMC server, and can be used in:
+Global custom variables can be created for all SNS firewalls connected to the SMC server, and can be used in:

-- Host, Network and IP address range network objects in order to create objects with IP addresses that will be determined dynamically according to the firewall, - SNS CLI scripts in order to execute grouped commands on your pool of firewalls.
+- Host, Network and IP address range network objects in order to create objects with IP addresses that will be determined dynamically according to the firewall, - SNS scripts in order to execute grouped commands on your pool of firewalls, - CBQ and traffic shapers to customize bandwidth values in QoS.

-Customized variables can be added, changed or deleted in any firewall's properties.
+Custom variables can be added in any firewall's properties.

-To set the values of each variable for specific firewalls, you need to go to the properties of the firewalls in question.
+To set the values of each variable for specific firewalls, you need to go to the properties of the firewalls in question, provided that you hold write access privileges on these firewalls.